 Investing in a robust timesaving platform such as this signals to your employees that you truly value their professional contributions and would prefer to maximize the time they spend working on what really matters.
 It also offers substantial cost savings over time.
 Eliminating the millions of hours wasted, productivity lost, and resources squandered in mismanaged meetings can save U.S. businesses of the future approximately $3.7 billion a year.

-Tip #6: Empower employees with data
+Tip #6: Empower Employees With Data

-Tracking employee movement and behavior helps tell the story of your office and offers insight into how you can more effectively create spaces that employees love to work in, are environmentally friendly, and ultimate save the business money.
+Tracking employee movement and behavior helps tell the story of your office, and offers insight into how you can more effectively create spaces that employees love to work in, are environmentally friendly, and ultimate save the business money.
 Tools such as AskCody Insights track and analyze key metrics around meetings, such as attendees, types of meeting, occupancy, and reservation no-shows.
 Sharing this data in user-friendly dashboards democratizes data, promotes transparency, and empowers employees to make decisions based on hard data.

-Tip #7: Encourage new leadership roles
+Tip #7: Encourage New Leadership Roles

 Now more than ever, the future of world leadership is poised to tip the scales of diversity.
-Make sure your workplace doesn’t fall behind in representing the faces of the real world.
+Make sure your workplace does not fall behind in representing the faces of the real world.
 Establish professional mentorship programs that promote women, minorities, and employees with diverse social and economic backgrounds.
 Purposefully creating a seat at the table for a diverse array of qualified minds, experiences, and backgrounds will bring fresh, new perspectives to every company decision.
 Consider the population of today and what will matter to them in the future.

-Tip #8: Support community engagement
+Tip #8: Support Community Engagement

 Your company’s external reputation matters to your employees and your customers.
 Consider ways your company can be a corporate steward with service opportunities and other options for employees to get involved with the community where they work.
 Yearly days of service are nice, but find ways to be a lasting influence in the neighborhoods where many of your employees may live, work, and play.
 Become regular volunteers at a community kitchen.
 Offer resume-building workshops for local residents.
 Partner with a school to offer after-school mentoring.
 You never know where your next intern with the next great idea is going to come from.